DarraghReid/eden/README.md

 As is evident from comparing my code to the code from the sources above, my code is very different.

 This is partly because of the complexity of my project as opposed to the explanatory code referenced above.
 Of course, all functions, variables, classes and ids have been changed.
 However, much more needed to be done to implement moveable and resizable functionality into my project, as well as to include the removable functionality.
-An added layer of complexity of the functionality being written for elements that don't yet exist in the DOM also had to be dealt with.
+Added layers of complexity included the functionality being written for elements that don't yet exist in the DOM and also that the moveable a resizable elements were nested inside other elements.

 Further details of the bugs encountered in the project can be found in the Known Bugs Section of the [TESTING.md](/TESTING.md)